min2ha/ukwa-site/content/target/47678/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Supplementary Supreme Court Printed Case of the Secretary of State for Exiting the European Union

 This document is the supplementary Supreme Court Printed Case of the Secretary of State for Exiting the European Union, focusing on matters related to devolution